 - Organisational skills (e.g. preparing for business events and meetings) - IT skills using word processing, desk top publishing, spreadsheet and database software - IT skills using technology for communication and investigation (e.g. e-mail and the internet) - Problem solving skills - Research skills

 COURSE ORGANISATION

-In S3 pupils studying Administration and IT will undertake level 4 experiences and outcomes from the Curriculum for Excellence Technologies section.
-Thereafter pupils will study the subject at the most appropriate level in S4 - National 3, 4 or 5 Administration and IT.
+Pupils will study the subject at the most appropriate level in S4 - National 3, 4 or 5 Administration and IT.